sdaza/reentry-chile/reports/attrition.md

 In this report, we estimate response rates using the following criteria:

 -   The estimation by wave only uses cases far beyond the wave-specific observation window.
-For instance, for the wave *2-months*, we only con\#'sider \#'those women who have been in the study for 4 months.
+For instance, for the wave *2-months*, we only consider those women who have been in the study for 4 months.
 -   We use the observed response rates to simulate the final response rate of the study, and the rate 0.70 for the last wave (*one-year*).
 -   This estimation is based on the administrative records of the study.